philipsgn/Deepfake-detection-mobilenetV2-mtcnn/README.md

 ### Data Balancing

 * The dataset is **balanced between REAL and FAKE classes** to reduce class imbalance
-* Techniques may include:

-  * Undersampling
-  * Oversampling

 ---

 ##  Model